ship-armada/armada/GOVERNANCE.md

 ### Governance reality

 **At launch, governance security depends on the integrity of the top delegates, not on token distribution.** Power concentrates in 3-5 early delegates.
 Governance is slow (7-14 day cycles).
 Protection comes from outflow limits and visibility windows, not from voting mechanics.
 The system is designed to degrade predictably (bounded leakage, slow degradation) rather than catastrophically (full drain, permanent capture).
-This is intentional — the outflow limits and Security Council veto are the real safety rails, and governance voting is the steering mechanism within those rails.
+This is intentional — the outflow limits and SC veto are the real safety rails, and governance voting is the steering mechanism within those rails.

 ### Future governance upgrades (governor is UUPS-upgradeable)